l15k4/scalajs-rx-idb/README.md

 * thanks to [uPickle](3) and its Reader/Writer type classes user just declares input/return types and uPickle does the rest.
 It even allows you to deserialize objects in a type safe manner without knowing what type of object you're gonna get from database (See uPickle's tagged values in sealed hierarchies)
 * a key validation type class doesn't let you store keys of unsupported types
+* there is an abstraction over CRUD operations allowing seamlessly work with both scala collections and idb key ranges

 ##user friendly because